yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

 The IRI runs in a Java virtual machine.
 Therefore, before you run the IRI, you need to set up some Java variables.

-1. Create the Java variables that'll be used to run the IRI in the Java virtual machine
+1. Define some Java variables to optimize the Java virtual machine

     ```bash
     export JAVA_OPTIONS="-XX:+UnlockExperimentalVMOptions -XX:+DisableAttachMechanism -XX:InitiatingHeapOccupancyPercent=60 -XX:G1MaxNewSizePercent=75 -XX:MaxGCPauseMillis=10000 -XX:+UseG1GC"